 But that doesn’t mean that all this smart work stuff is nonsense.

 Working smarter can help you to work harder.
-At some point, particularly over the past year, everyone has felt burnt out or exhausted.
-When you aren't at your best, you can't work at your best.
+At some point, particularly over the past year, everyone has felt burntout or exhausted.
+When you aren’t at your best, you can’t work at your best.
 Finding ways to make your work easier, more manageable, or faster can be a huge help.
-Not only will you see results, but you won't be so tired.
+Not only will you see results, but you won’t be so tired.
 Being on top form means you can put 100% effort into your work.

 Working smarter and finding better ways to get things done can motivate you to do the hard work.
 A task that used to be challenging but is now straightforward suddenly feels effortless, and you get it done first thing in the morning rather than procrastinating.
+So really, you should work hard and work smart.

 And to be able to do hard work without getting burnt out, you need to work smart.
 That’s why working smarter is so essential; it’s the key to working harder for longer.
 It makes hard work easier.